ethereum/js-team-organization/roadmap/README.md

 slowly came together.
 Existing specs like for the Portal history network were finalized and battle tested so that these parts can be leveraged for concrete integration projects like making EIP-4444 (prune historical block data) a reality.

-Since we have both an L1 as well as a Portal stack our team is well positioned to contribute with early prototyping and integration, which we have already started [here](https://github.com/ethereumjs/ethereumjs-monorepo/pull/3196) for EIP-4844.
+Since we have both an L1 as well as a Portal stack our team is well positioned to contribute with early prototyping, spec work and integration.

-Our team is additionally providing early on implementations and help to refine and battle-test specs around newer networks within the Portal Network stack like the state and the beacon chain network.
+In 2024 we e.g. have [started](https://github.com/ethereumjs/ethereumjs-monorepo/pull/3196) a prototype EIP-4844 integration,
+have done a lot of bootnode work to support the evolving Portal Network testnets and have substantially contributed to both spec definition and refinement of the state network by doing a first full implementation of the spec - see e.g. PRs [#539](https://github.com/ethereumjs/ultralight/pull/539) and [#649](https://github.com/ethereumjs/ultralight/pull/649).
+The state network is one of the core networks of the Portal Network data network suite with the goal to provide distributed and lightweight access to the Ethereum state, one of the harder problems to solve due to the (growing) size of the Ethereum network state.

 ### Ethers.js

 Ethers.js is not part of the EF JavaScript team anymore but is now an independent entity within the EF.

 ## Q4 2023 Recap